This shop has been compensated by Collective Bias, Inc. and Walmart Family Mobile. All opinions are mine alone. #Save4Summer #CollectiveBias

-I like to start preparing for summer break a few months ahead of time by trying to lower our bills with great deals like Walmart’s low priced unlimited talk, text and data cell plans, and eating outside while creating a restaurant feel.
+I like to start preparing for the summer break a few months ahead of time by trying to lower our bills with great deals like Walmart’s low priced unlimited talk, text, and data cell plans, and eating outside while creating a restaurant feel.

 Here are my 5 Summer Money Saving Tips: